-David Cynamon is a senior litigator who handles civil trial and appellate litigation, including class actions, corporate merger and acquisition litigation, commercial product liability cases, nuclear energy litigation, employment discrimination cases and insurance subrogation and defense actions.
+David Cynamon is a retired senior litigator who handles civil trial and appellate litigation, including class actions, corporate merger and acquisition litigation, commercial product liability cases, nuclear energy litigation, employment discrimination cases and insurance subrogation and defense actions.
 He has tried or argued jury and non jury cases in federal and state courts in nine states and has briefed and argued appeals in most of the federal appellate circuits.
 In addition to court cases, Mr. Cynamon also acted as counsel in international arbitration matters.

 In September 2007, he was named Litigator of the Year by the Washington Business Journal for his representation of four Kuwaiti detainees held without charge at the U.S. Military Base in Guantanamo, Cuba, successfully convincing the U.S. Supreme Court to reverse itself, something that had not occurred in more than 30 years.